About the Program

-2. Request sealed official transcripts from all higher education institutions attended and submit them with the complete application packet to Graduate School.
+2. Request sealed official transcripts from all higher education institutions attended and submit them with the complete application packet to Graduate Studies.

-3. Obtain approval from the Graduate Studies Committee, the department chair, and the Graduate School.
+3. Obtain approval from the Graduate Studies Committee, the department chair, and the Graduate Studies Office.

 Admission applications are not complete until all required forms, documents, and data are received.

 Required Courses (12 credit hours)